-MBA 5202 FINANCIAL MANAGEMENT
+FINANCIAL MANAGEMENT

-- To know the various sources of finance. - To understand the various uses for finance. - To familiarize oneself with the techniques used in financial management.
+- To know the various concept and sources of finance. - To understand the various uses of finance. - To familiarize oneself with the techniques used in financial management.

-Assignment after completion of each chapter Class room lectures for all chapters To solve problem self made with all features will be used Importance should be given for solving problem
+Assignment, test after completion of each unit Class room lectures for all units To solve problem self-made with all features will be used Importance should be given for solving problems in each unit.